JULIA KEEFER, PH.D.,CSCS, M.A., M.A., NSCA-CPT, LMT, ACADEMIC RESUME

 Global Literature, Leadership, and International Relations Symposium March 30, 2012 with Ambassador John Hirsch, Professor Veena Thadani, Declan Spring, VP of New Directions Publishing, Dr. Nawal el Saadawi, and a student panel from Dr. Keefer's Major Twentieth Century Authors.

-April 5, 2013 Ecodisciplinary Conference will take place at NYU Global Center for Spiritual Life Auditiorium GC95 238 Thompson.
+April 5, 2013 Ecodisciplinary Conference at NYU Global Center for Spiritual Life Auditiorium GC95 238 Thompson.

 Films on You-Tube